 U.S. Equal Employment Opportunity Commission

-Immediately prior to joining the Commission, General Counsel Lopez was a Senior Trial Attorney with the Civil Rights Division, Employment Litigation Division, of the U.S. Department of Justice in Washington, D.C. between 1991 and 1994.
-In this capacity, he litigated employment discrimination cases against state and local governments in numerous jurisdictions throughout the country.
-Between 1988 and 1991, General Counsel Lopez was an Associate with Spiegel and McDiarmid in Washington, D.C., where he practiced anti-trust and administrative litigation.
+Prior to joining the EEOC, Mr. Lopez was a Senior Trial Attorney with the Civil Rights Division, Employment Litigation Section, of the U.S. Department of Justice in Washington, D.C.
+Between 1988 and 1991, Mr. Lopez was an Associate with Spiegel and McDiarmid in Washington, D.C.